Notes on using fuelphp file upload

 (function(){ var f = document.getElementById('f'); var label_selected = document.getElementById(f.id + '_selected'); f.addEventListener('change', function(){ if (f.files.length == 0){ label_selected.textContent = 'Not selected'; } else if (f.files.length == 1){ label_selected.textContent = f.files[0].name; } else { label_selected.textContent = f.files.length + 'Files'; } }); })();

 If you view this in a browser, it will look like this.
-I recommend Chrome.
+Chrome is recommended.

-The reason is obvious when you view it.
+The reason is immediately obvious once you see it.

 duplicate_file_upload

-The actual product is on the left, and the one on the right is a copy that uses the label tag.
+The real thing is the one on the left, and the one on the right is a copy using a label tag.
 I

 just wanted to do it.

-The display of form components differs between browsers, and there is also a desire to make the file upload button itself conform to the design, so this kind of trick is useful.
+Since form elements are displayed differently across browsers, and there was a request to make the file upload button itself conform to the design, these little tricks come in handy.

-The behavior and appearance are roughly the same using CSS + JS, and in this case it is similar to the Chrome form component.
+The behavior and appearance are roughly matched using CSS and JS, and in this case, it's made to resemble Chrome's form elements.

 The important thing is not to forget the enctype attribute in the form tag